Cupid's Revenge: Plot

 The play portrays Leontius, the Duke of Lycia, suppressing the customary worship of the god Cupid, the patron deity of the land, in response to the pleadings of his son and daughter, Leucippus and Hisdaspes.
 In revenge, Cupid (who functions as a chorus in the play, comparable to the choric figures in the tragedies of Seneca or the personification of Revenge in Kyd's The Spanish Tragedy) oversees the ruin and death of the royal family and their retainers through some very unwise amorous entanglements.
-As he is dying in the play's bloody final scene, Leucippus reverses his father's edict against Cupid.
+As he is dying in the play's bloody final scene, Leucippus withdraws his father's edict against worshipping Cupid.